-From learning to cut with scissors or hold a pencil to learning to share, take turns, and problem solve, these are developmental skills for preschoolers.
-The early years are the time to build a strong foundation in all developmental areas, and meeting specific milestones in all five domains of development and learning helps preschoolers establish behaviors and skills that will make them successful.
+The early years are the time to build a strong foundation in all developmental areas.
+Meeting specific milestones in all five domains of development and learning helps preschoolers establish behaviors and skills that will make them successful.

 Social / Emotional Development